How to use Point of Departure in an Alternative History Novel

 The Alternate Timeline

-For example, for A Kill in the Morning my timeline involved spending time researching World War Two.
-I produced an alternative timeline starting in 1941 and extending to the time of the novel, 1955.
+For example, writing A Kill in the Morning involved me producing an alternative timeline, starting in 1941 and extending to the time of the novel, 1955.

 - The only way to sell a lot of books is to make your readers fall in love with your book.